Teapot Rotate72ppi

 This is a longitudinal project for us.
 We plan to roll it out every year or two years over a long-term period so we can see trends, identify needs and understand the impact of Trust investments.

-How we protect and manage Tairāwhiti Wellbeing Survey data
+How is Tairāwhiti Wellbeing Survey data protected and managed

 We use the Zoho platform to hold all survey data.
 The servers are based in Australia and all data is governed by the General Data Protection Regulation (GDPR) rules, with compliance automatically enforced via the Zoho platform.